smilevo/smilevo.github.io/content/authors/neha-manish-vanjara/_index.md

 ---
 # Display name
-title: "Chawki Ben Slimen"
+title: "Neha Manish Vanjara"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "chawki-ben-slimen"
+- "neha-manish-vanjara"

 # Is this the primary user of the site?
 superuser: false